hocus-dev/hocus/ops/docker/profiler/README.md

-Run with
+# NodeJS Profiler and Debugger

-On the host in separate terminals:
+Run on the host in separate terminals:

 ```bash
 docker exec -it agent bash